-Quiver trees dot the surrounding hills, and the base of one of these resembled a dinosaur foot grasping the rocks – an analogy to the fossils for which this farm is famous.
+Quiver trees dot the surrounding hills, and the base of one of these resembles a dinosaur foot grasping the rocks – an analogy to the fossils for which this farm is famous.

 Giel explained how the geological ages affected these parts of Gondwanaland and how it was once covered in water, with swamps populated by reptiles, crabs, fish, and prawn-like creatures.
 These lived in water mostly no deeper than 35 to 100 centimetres during the late Carboniferous and early Permian ages.
 Ceratosaurus and Megapnosaurus probably also lived here at a later stage.

-Mesosaurus (meaning “middle lizard”) is an extinct genus of reptile from the Early Permian age.
+Mesosaurus (meaning “middle lizard”) is an extinct genus of reptiles from the Early Permian age.
 Mesosaurus was long thought to have been one of the first marine reptiles.

-Mesosaurus, an amphibian reptile, living here about 270 million years ago, was the apex predator of this age and locality and is probably one of the most convincing examples to prove the drifting of continents.
-The same genus in the same rock formations is to be found in both southern Africa and South America.
+Mesosaurus, an amphibian reptile living here about 270 million years ago, was the apex predator of this age and locality and is probably one of the most convincing examples to prove the drifting of continents.
+The same genus in the same rock formations is found in southern Africa and South America.

-Their teeth were too soft to attack larger prey, and were predominantly filter feeders (e.g. plankton).
+Their teeth were too soft to attack larger prey – they were predominantly filter feeders (e.g. plankton).
 As the waters receded, these inhabitants sank into the mud to be preserved as fossils.
 Sediment blown into the lake also covered the remnants.

 We learned that the Mesosaurus fossils on Giel’s farm were the oldest reptilian fossils in southern Africa.
 Another site revealed a Mesosaurus fossil with intact faeces.
-This ‘coprolite’, although long since turned to stone, still showed vividly as a brown streak.
-Giel explained that Dr Oelofse was able to determine the diet by examining specimens of this coprolite.
+Although long since turned to stone, this’ coprolite’ still showed vividly as a brown streak.
+Giel explained that Dr Oelofse determined the diet by examining specimens of this coprolite.